Get started adding systems and devices to SEM

 - Encrypt and compress the data for efficient and secure transmission to SEM

 - Buffer the events locally if the Agent loses network connectivity to SEM

 In addition to monitoring local events, the agent provides event alerting on workstations and servers.
 It is also required for some active responses, including logging off a user, shutting down a computer, and detaching a USB device.
-You can trigger actions manually from the SEM legacy Flash console using the Explore > Respond menu, or you can create rules to take specific actions automatically.

 Install the SEM agent on computers that allow third-party software, including servers, domain controllers, and workstations.
 On Windows, the SEM agent captures log information from sources such as Windows Event Logs, a variety of database logs, and local anti-virus logs.